 • We chose apples, a chicken, and chicken soup that were not usually associated with investment to capture greater attention.

 • We chose images that would be noticed by our older and affluent target audience.

 We rotated a series of ads in a niche-market newspaper over a six-month period.

 Berg-Salus brand recognition continues to build.
 Personalizing its ads is a strategic way to think about each financial manager as an individual and distinguishes him or her from the thousands of other brokers who work for large investment firms.

 Ideas are hatching at N-K. We are up for the creative challenge and ready to help you with advertising and design solutions.
-Please contact N-K at 314-548-6001 for a free consultation.
+Contact us: info (at) n-kcreative.com for a free consultation.
 To see other ad examples, click the portfolio link.